Let's build a better Jamaica

 Solar and wind powered farming solutions

-Solar and wind powered factories and workspaces to boost the manufacturing of imported goods such as glass bottles
+Solar and wind powered factories to manufacture and process imported goods such as glass bottles and foods and drink.

 Objectives